EXTERNAL WALL INSULATION

 - For the consent question that comes up first on most retrofits, the planning permission and permitted development guide sets out the current position so projects can proceed with confidence.

-- Where retrofit assessors check moisture risk on the design, the dew point and condensation risk guide works through the building-physics check that sits behind PAS 2035 sign-off.
+- Where assessors check moisture risk on the design, the dew point and condensation risk guide works through the building-physics check behind PAS 2035 sign-off.

 Specifier Tips for Ordering a Full EWI System

-The procurement decisions that separate a clean EWI programme from one that stalls on site come down to four points — most of them about ordering sequence and component compatibility rather than headline material spec.
+The decisions that separate a clean EWI programme from one that stalls on site come down to four points, most of them about ordering sequence and component compatibility rather than headline material spec.

-- Confirm fire strategy before insulation core selection: the Euroclass E vs A1 decision sets every downstream component.
-Confirm with the project designer and Building Control at design stage so adhesive, fixing length, and render compatibility lock in around a settled core specification.
+- Confirm fire strategy before insulation core selection: the Euroclass E versus A1 decision sets every downstream component, so settle it with the project designer and Building Control at design stage and let adhesive, fixing length, and render compatibility lock in around a confirmed core.

-- Match plug length to board thickness in advance: 140 mm plugs for 100 mm boards, 180 mm for 150 mm, 220 mm for 160–180 mm.
-The technical desk runs this check before dispatch, but specifiers ordering line-by-line should sense-check it against the surveyed thicknesses to avoid scaffold-level swaps.
+- Match plug length to board thickness in advance: longer plugs for thicker boards, sense-checked against surveyed thicknesses.
+The Renders World technical desk runs this check before dispatch, and confirming it early avoids scaffold-level swaps.

-- Plan delivery against scaffold programme, not survey date: insulation boards take significant pallet space and graphite EPS needs solar protection from arrival.
-Sequencing deliveries to scaffold-fix dates keeps the site clear and protects board surfaces from prolonged UV exposure.
+- Plan delivery against scaffold programme, not survey date: insulation boards take significant pallet space and graphite EPS benefits from solar protection from arrival, so sequencing deliveries to scaffold-fix dates keeps the site clear and protects board surfaces.

 Is This EWI Range Right for Your Project?

-- Specify this range for full external wall insulation work — solid-wall retrofit, new-build to Part L and Future Homes Standard targets, social-housing decarbonisation contracts, and self-build envelope projects where the priority is a certified system from named manufacturers.
+- Specify this range for full external wall insulation work — solid-wall retrofit, new-build to Part L and Future Homes Standard targets, social-housing decarbonisation contracts, and self-build envelope projects wanting a certified system from named manufacturers.

 - Order a complete EWI system bundle if procurement simplicity, guaranteed component compatibility, and per-m² pricing matter more than line-by-line selection — particularly valuable on retrofit programmes and first-time EWI contracts.

-- Talk to the technical desk before ordering if the project involves an unusual substrate (timber frame, steel frame, mixed masonry), a fire-strategy edge case, or a programme above 20 properties — pre-dispatch compatibility checks prevent the kind of mid-project substitutions that compound across multi-property contracts.
+- Talk to the technical desk before ordering if the project involves an unusual substrate, a fire-strategy edge case, or a programme above 20 properties, where pre-dispatch compatibility checks prevent mid-project substitutions.

-- For rendered-only projects without external insulation — top-coat refurbishment, replacement render, or new-build masonry not requiring fabric upgrade — the rendering silo covers premium silicone renders, primers, and silicone masonry paints as standalone systems.
+- For rendered-only projects without external insulation, the rendering silo covers premium silicone renders, primers, and silicone masonry paints as standalone systems.

 FAQ — EWI Specification, Ordering, and Compatibility